aroepe/atlas-gitlab/_episodes/07-forking-friend.md

 ### Duplicating histograms

 Before we do that let's add another set of histograms so we can make both selections at the same time.
-Go through `AnalysisPayload` and create a second set of histograms where you've replaced `*_raw` with `*_kin`, i.e.
+Go through `AnalysisPayload.cxx` and create a second set of histograms where you've replaced `*_raw` with `*_kin`, i.e.